Alexander polynomial, Dijkgraaf-Witten invariant, and Seifert fibred surgery: Abstract

 \section{Abstract}

-We apply Dijkgraaf-Witten invariant to establish a connection between Alexander polynomial and Seifert fibred surgery, showing that, if the $k/\ell$ surgery along a knot $K$ results in a small Seifert 3-manifold $S^2(a_1/b_1,a_2/b_2,a_3/b_3)$, then constraints on $k,a_1,a_2,a_3$ can be read off from the Alexander polynomial of $K$.
+We apply Dijkgraaf-Witten invariants over semidirect products of abelian groups to show that, if the $k/\ell$-surgery along a knot $K$ results in a small Seifert 3-manifold with multiplicities $a_1,a_2,a_3$, then many constraints on $k,a_1,a_2,a_3$ can be read off from the Alexander polynomial of $K$.